 Conteh-Morgan, J. (2010).
 New Francophone African and Caribbean Theatres.
 African Expressive Cultures.
 Bloomington, IN: Indiana University Press.
 Retrieved from http://muse.jhu.edu

-1) To install the plugin, click here.
+Firefox users - To install the plug-in, click here.
 Depending on your browser, you may see a popup box asking you to click Yes or Add.
 Click to continue with the install.
-The MUSE plugin will now appear in the list of search engines in the top right corner of your browser.
+The Project MUSE plug-in will now appear in the list of search engines in the top right corner of your browser.

 The Project MUSE search plug-in installation above currently works in Firefox only.
 If you need further help installing Project MUSE search in your browser, please contact Customer Support.